Introduction

 Linux File Configurations

-A user is supposed to modify the User Defined Config which is in the “” path.
-If no configuration is specified in the user-defined config file, the default configuration is used by which it collects application event error logs.
+Users should modify the user-defined configuration file.
+If no user-defined configuration is present, the default configuration is used, which collects application event error logs.

 FAQ

-• The default configuration is used concurrently with the auto-detection of applications.
-So, if the agent identifies any application, the log collection becomes active for those applications as well.
+The default configuration is used alongside auto-detection of applications.
+If the agent detects an application, log collection is activated for those applications as well.

-• Detected applications are recorded in the /opt/opsramp/agent/conf/log.d/log-config.yaml.sample in Linux and C:\Program Files (x86)\OpsRamp\Agent\conf\log.d\log-config.yaml.sample in Windows.
-This file is updated each time auto-detection occurs, allowing users to review the list of detected applications.
+Detected applications are listed in /opt/opsramp/agent/conf/log.d/log-config.yaml.sample (Linux) and C:\Program Files (x86)\OpsRamp\Agent\conf\log.d\log-config.yaml.sample (Windows).
+This file updates with each auto-detection event.

 Simple File Log Collection

-Simple log file contains usually contains a basic text file with log messages.
-You can configure the log collection within OpsRamp by directly sending raw logs to the portal using only Regex or JSON parsing using Simple File log collection approach.
-Consider the following limitations before implementing this approach:
+A simple log file typically contains plain text log messages.
+You can configure OpsRamp to collect these logs and send them directly to the portal using Regex or JSON parsing.
+Consider the following limitations:

-• Timestamp parsing and severity mapping fields are disregarded in this type of log collection.
+• Timestamp parsing and severity mapping fields are ignored in this mode.

 inputs: